jbaranski/mls-hmm/README.md

 = 0.31549147
 ```

-So as you can see, there is a 46% chance DC United will win their next home game, a 22% chance DC United lose their next home game, and a 31% chance DC United tie their next home game.
+So as you can see, there is a `46%` chance DC United will win their next home game, a `22%` chance DC United lose their next home game, and a `31%` chance DC United tie their next home game (want to note these values will always sum to 100, or in this specific case 99 due to lackadaisical rounding on my part).

 ### Prediction results on 4/10/2022
 The model heavily favors home teams, and I need to add more observation variables to make it more reliable.
 With that said, it was a pretty good predictor of results for this round of games as is: